cyrus-buhariwala/Data-Analytics-Projects/README.md

 **Technology:** Python (numpy, pandas, seaborn, matplotlib, scipy)

 **Results:** The project has resulted in a predictive model that has a 95% accuracy rate in predicting whether a client will sign-up for the term deposit promotion.
 Based on this, the bank can more effectively target clients based on their personal information.
-This will lead to savings in the advertising budget, since skipping low-scoring customers entirely will avoid wasting money on uninterested people.
+This will lead to savings in the advertising budget, since skipping low-scoring customers entirely will avoid wasting resources (time/money) reaching out to people who are likely to be uninterested.

 ## Education